causten/openbmc/README.md

 * Step 4 - Start the build within the build directory, `poky/build`.

 ```
-$ bitbake wedge-image
+$ bitbake palmetto-image
 ```

 The build process automatically fetches all necessary packages and build the complete image.
-The final build results are in `poky/build/tmp/deploy/images/wedge`.
+The final build results are in `poky/build/tmp/deploy/images/palmetto`.

 * u-boot.bin - This is the u-boot image for the board.
 * uImage - This the Linux kernel for the board.
-* wedge-image-wedge.cpio.lzma.u-boot - This is the rootfs for the board
+* palmetto-image-palmetto.cpio.lzma.u-boot - This is the rootfs for the board
-* flash-wedge - This is the complete flash image including u-boot, kernel, and the rootfs.
+* flash-palmetto - This is the complete flash image including u-boot, kernel, and the rootfs.

 # How can I contribute